ichen17/Qhack2024-project/README.md

 where $\boldsymbol{\theta}$ denotes the variational circuit parameters, $\eta$ signifies the learning rate, $g(\boldsymbol{\theta})$ represents the Fubini-Study metric tensor, and $\nabla f(\boldsymbol{\theta})$ is the gradient of the objective function with respect to $\boldsymbol{\theta}$.
 The objective function $f$ typically corresponds to the expectation value of the Hamiltonian, whose ground state energy the VQE seeks to approximate.

 By accounting for the parameter space's geometry, the QNG optimizer significantly enhances the efficiency of the optimization process.
 It navigates the circuit's sensitivity to parameter variations, circumventing suboptimal pathways often pursued by conventional optimization methods.
-In conjuction we use adaptive VQE techniques [[5]](https://www.nature.com/articles/s41467-019-10988-2).
+In conjunction, we use adaptive VQE techniques [[5]](https://www.nature.com/articles/s41467-019-10988-2).

 ### Exploring algorithm speed improvement
-In addition to using QNG to reduce the number of iterations for convergence, we apply Pauli tapering [here](https://github.com/jsaroni/Crossing_The_Gap_Using_VQE_A_comparative_study/blob/main/Codes/Tapered_Hamiltonian_SS_VQE_with_tensor_network_ansatz.ipynb), leveraging $Z_2$ molecular hamiltonian symmetries to reduce the number of qubits required for the VQE simulation.
+In addition to using QNG to reduce the number of iterations for convergence, we apply Pauli tapering [here](https://github.com/jsaroni/Crossing_The_Gap_Using_VQE_A_comparative_study/blob/main/Codes/Tapered_Hamiltonian_SS_VQE_with_tensor_network_ansatz.ipynb), leveraging $Z_2$ molecular Hamiltonian symmetries to reduce the number of qubits required for the VQE simulation.
 Additionally, we test the use of the MERA tensor network ansatz [[6]](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.101.110501) and find that it greatly improves the speed at which an SS-VQE custom algorithm finds the first excited state at the expense of accuracy at certain atomic separation values.

 ## Conclusion